KHobbs3/website/content/about.md

 #### In the work place

 Determination, problem solving, and storytelling involved with project-oriented work appeals to me.
-My biggest weakness is getting lost in trains of thought (or research) that deviate from my original investigation; however, sometimes this tendency brings me to new resources that offer a more holistic scope of inquiry.
+My biggest weakness is getting lost in trains of thought (or research) that deviate from my original investigation; however, sometimes this tendency brings me to new resources that offer a more holistic perspective.